Year of entry 2024

 - Entry requirements

-- A bachelor degree with a high 2:1 (hons) or above in a subject containing a substantial mathematical, statistical and/or computing component.
+- A bachelor degree with a high 2:1 (hons) in a subject containing a substantial mathematical, statistical and/or computing component.
+All your key modules should have strong grades (mainly firsts with no key marks below 2:1).

 Full entry requirements